Football Queensland: Competitions

-Football Queensland organises men’s and women’s competitions including the National Premier Leagues Queensland (NPL), which acts as the top tier of football in the state.
+Football Queensland organises men’s and women’s competitions including the NPL Queensland, which acts as the top tier of football in the state.

 The Football Queensland Premier League (FQPL) sits below the NPL and connects the entire state via three conferences: the SEQ Conference, Central Conference and Northern Conference.

 The NPL Queensland Men sits within the SEQ Conference.

+Men's pyramid

-Women's
+Women's pyramid

 The NPL Queensland Women sits within the SEQ Conference.

 The Central Conference includes the FQPL Wide Bay and FQPL Central Coast and is connected to the rest of the state via the FQPL framework.
 From 2022, the top teams from each competition will play off against one another in a Champions League-style competition throughout each season to determine the Central Conference winner.

 The Northern Conference includes the FQPL Whitsunday Coast, FQPL Northern and FQPL Far North & Gulf and is connected to the rest of the state via the FQPL framework.
 From 2022, the top teams from each competition will play off against one another in a Champions League-style competition throughout each season to determine the Northern Conference winner.